Gabriel Arias Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.11 team ERA that ranks 12th across all league pitching staffs.
+- The Orioles have a 4.09 team ERA that ranks 12th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (64 total, 1.2 per game).
+- Orioles pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- His last appearance came on Wednesday against the New York Yankees, when the right-hander tossed five innings, surrendering five earned runs while giving up five hits.
+- The right-hander last pitched on Thursday against the New York Yankees, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.